Seasonal Tips

 Inspecting flat roofs:

-Don’t forget to check inside the building as well.
+- Check inside the building as well.
 Look for brown spots or rings on the ceiling or water stains on the wall.
-These signs might signify a roof leak.
+These signs might signify a leak.

 Inspect the Roof for Wind Damage

 Wind storms can seriously undermine a roof’s integrity.
 After strong winds, check the roof for missing or curled shingles and replace any damaged shingles.
-While inspecting the roof for damage, remove any debris that the wind may have placed onto the roof.
+While inspecting the roof for damage, remove any debris, such as leaves, pine cones, or branches, that the wind may have blown onto the roof.

 Spot Checks